parvadhami/Lab-1_202001117/README.md

 Q.2.
 Identify scope, features and non-functional aspects of the following problem.

--Scope:
+i.
+Scope:

 -Hearing-loss disorder affects a large number of people.
 To help such people, an application that works on Android using artificial intelligence is developed in order to make hearing-impaired people identify various noises associated with their day-to-day life.

--Features or Functional Aspects:
+ii.
+Features or Functional Aspects:

 -Uses Artificial intelligence.